Malaysia women's national football team

 The Malaysia women's national football team represents Malaysia in international women's association football; it is controlled by the Football Association of Malaysia (FAM).
-Unlike the men's team, Malaysia women's football team is represented by amateur's players and semi professional players.
+Unlike the men's team, Malaysia women's football team is represented by amateur players and semi professional players.

 History

 1970s until 1990s

 In March 1975, Women's Football Association of Malaysia was established with Tun Sharifah Rodziah as its first President and Datin Teoh Chye Hin taking on the role of Secretary General.
 Among the earlier member states in this new association were Perak, Penang, Negri Sembilan and Melaka.

 Soon after its formation, the Malaysia women's national football team participated in their first competition, the first Asian Women's Football Championship which now known as AFC Women's Asian Cup organised by the Asian Football Confederation (AFC) in Hong Kong.
 The Malaysian team managed to earn a respectable fourth placing after losing to Australia in the third place play-off.

 Encouraged by the team's success in Hong Kong, Datin Teoh Chye Hin set in motion plans in 1976 to organise a special football competition for secondary schoolgirls in Perak.
 By the late 1970s, football associations in other states also started organising similar competitions to inject fresh blood into their respective state teams.

 These efforts started bearing fruit in the early 1980s when the Malaysian women's football team coached by Shamdin Yusoff finished third in the 1983 AFC Women's Asian Cup tournament held in Bangkok, Thailand.
 One of Malaysia's key player in the 1983 tournament is Normala Rashid who is dubbed as the 'Lady Mokhtar Dahari' by the Malaysian media in the 1980s.

 Despite the success in 1983, not much has been heard about Malaysia women's football team until 1995 Southeast Asian Games.
 Assembles only 15 days before the tournament, Malaysia coached by Paramsivam Manickam manage to grab the silver medal, losing 1–0 to host Thailand in the final.